 Due to statutory requirements, we are not able to offer sponsorship under the Student visa route for this course.
 We will be happy to consider those falling into this category for an alternative suitable course on request.
-Overseas nationals who already hold an alternative visa in a suitable category or have been granted permission to remain in the UK indefinitely may be considered for admission, but please note that this case an international criminal conviction check will be required and that the applicant must be able to make a UK DBS application and recieve the result prior to being made an unconditional offer for the course.
+Overseas nationals may be considered for admission who already hold an alternative visa in a suitable category or have been granted permission to remain in the UK indefinitely, but please note that an additional international enhanced police check will be required.

 There may be an NHS bursary available for applicants.
 Recommendation for the bursary is based on how well you perform in your interview and test.
 Find out more about the bursary.

 The modules listed below are for the academic year 2021/22 and represent the course modules at this time.
 Modules and module details (including, but not limited to, location and time) are subject to change over time.

 This module provides opportunities for students to prepare for effective social work practice through: